ghostintranslation/SimpleSynth/README.md

 # SimpleSynth
-SimpleSynth is a Teensy based FM synth with the main objective to keep it simple.
+SimpleSynth is a Teensy based synth with the main objective to keep it simple.

 ## Features

-* FM synthesis with 1 carier and 1 modulator
+* FM, AM and Ring synthesis with 1 carier and 1 modulator
+* Polyphonic synth, Arpeggiator and Drone modes
 * Controllable modulator gain and frequency
 * Controllable Attack, Decay, Release
 * MIDI over USB
 * MIDI through the Hobbytronics USB Host Board Controller
+* Audio jack output
+* Audio over USB

 ## Compatibility
 * It has only been tested on Teensy 3.2 with its audio board.